 Extras for Work and Play

 In-seat power to get work done?
 Check.
-Noise-cancelling headphones for a better in-flight entertainment experience with over 100 movies and 500 TV shows to choose from?
+Noise-canceling headphones for a better in-flight entertainment experience with over 100 movies and 500 TV shows to choose from?
 Check.
 In Premium Economy power plugs are still shared between seats, whereas Business has a power port per passenger and an added USB port.
 Those little added conveniences make for a more enjoyable (and productive) flight.

 A More Enjoyable Dining Experience

 Your three-course meal is served with silverware and on a white tablecloth – a touch of luxury on a super long flight and one that I wasn’t expecting!
-Both upgrade classes serve a menu created by top Australian chef, Neil Perry (whose famous Rockpool restaurant we visited in Melbourne), wines from the renowned Yarra Valley and a unique blend of Four Pillars Gin created exclusively for Qantas.
+Both upgrade classes serve a menu created by top Australian chef, Neil Perry (whose famous Rockpool restaurant we visited in Melbourne), wines from the renowned Yarra Valley, and a unique blend of Four Pillars Gin created exclusively for Qantas.
 These are all must-see places in Victoria, with the flight providing a taster of what I came to later experience on my Road Trip in Melbourne and beyond.

 Qantas Business Class Amenity Kit

-I’ve seen some amenity kits from flights that don’t light my fire, but getting a Kate Spade (of Jack Spade for the boys) bag on a Qantas flight is a stylish bonus.
-It comes complete with Aspar mini toiletries, toothbrush and toothpaste, socks and the much-needed eye mask (in case you were not sleeping well enough already).
+I’ve seen some amenity kits from flights that don’t light my fire, but getting a Kate Spade (or Jack Spade for the boys) bag on a Qantas flight is a stylish bonus.
+It comes complete with Aspar mini toiletries, toothbrush and toothpaste, socks, and the much-needed eye mask (in case you were not sleeping well enough already).
 Another special touch is the comfy Qantas Pyjamas, which you will want to change straight into!